jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 So, at this point we're back to the position where everything *seems* to be correct, although I've been here before.
 I need to continue designing test cases to work through, and try to unearth weird edge cases.

+--- next day ---

+I think at this point, I'm going to look through all the other existing test cases which I copied over from the original project.
+Let's keep a record here:

+QT1:  Simple case that would impossible to get wrong (ha)
+QT2:  More complex graph.
+Conversion currently looks INCORRECT
+QT3:  Simple 3 node graph.
+Correct
+QT4:  I think this was an example data graph from TurboISO.
+Input maybe incorrect.
+QT5:  Correct
+QT6:  Correct
+QT7:  Very similar to QT6, just one node different.
+Correct
+QT8:  More complex example, lots of different B groups.
+Correct
+QT9:  Causes program to throw exception?
+INCORRECT
+QT10: Correct.
+Had to draw it out tho
+QT11: Also drawn out, correct.
+QT12: Correct
+QT13: Correct
+QT14: Trivial, correct
+QT15: Similar to above, correct
+QT16: No change, correct
+QT17: Correct, although highlights need for better visualisation
+QT18: One of our main tests.
+Correct
+QT19: Correct, same visualisation issues though
+QT20: No change made, correct
+QT21: Correct
+QT22: INCORRECT, issue arises during intermediate step it seems.
+QT23: Another main test, correct
+QT24: Same as above, correct
+QT25: As above, correct
+QT26: Another correct of our most recent tests
+QT27: Final test, correct.

+Ok then, well I'm pretty happy with how that went.
+Almost all the graphs had a correct result.
+I think we'll start by looking at the most egregious error, which has to be the exception thrown by QT9.